skylize/clerc/README.md

 * *Background scripts don't know if they are reloaded or just loaded normally.*

     Clerc knows the id of the reloaded extension, so it should be able to forward the reload command as a posted message.

+* *Sometimes pages reload randomly.*
+    This is caused by non-persistent background script calling the reload info shown in Tab Example whenever it gets activated again.
+Once I add functionality to pass messages to background.js, you can call that only when needed.
+In the meantime, plan on deleting that bit of code from production build.